m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

     return name;
 }
 ````
 While I would argue that internal classes should prefer public fields, there's a legitimate case for these methods in library classes that are exposed to downstream projects; in Java a public field cannot be replaced with a method (e.g. to add a log statement, or compute the value from some other internal state) and maintain even source compatibility.

-You may object that it's trivial to autogenerate these methods in an IDE, and indeed it is, but you still have to read the generated code.
-Worse, the thousands of
+You may object that it's trivial to autogenerate these methods in an IDE.
+True, but you still have to read the generated code.
+Worse, thousands of these simple getters lead to the worst thing in programming - a condition that's almost, but not quite, always true.